-The Imperfect Vegan Series: Eating Foods or Drinks that used Animal By-Products in their Production Process (Sugar, Beer, Wine and Other Beverages)May 06, 2020
+Imperfect Vegan: Eating Foods or Drinks that used Animal By-Products in their Production Process (Sugar, Beer, Wine and Other Beverages)May 07, 2020

-We’re back with another episode and post in our “Imperfect Vegan Series”.
-I don’t think we’ve ever received as much positive feedback with one series since our Bikini Revolution and Body Image Series and this tells me a lot about the struggles many of us vegans go through and stay quiet about.
+We’re back with another post of our “Imperfect Vegan Series”.
 Whether you’re a new vegan or a seasoned one, so many of us have moral or practical conundrums that we need support and guidance with, and my goal with these episodes, is to clear all the clutter, and especially remove any source of shame or worry you have about not being perfect, because non of us vegans are!

 Today we’ll be talking briefly about a question I get often: